Voices from the cancer frontline: An open letter from Perci Health in response to the National Cancer Plan for England

 Yet, responding to this scale of need requires more than a clinical plan.
 It calls for a whole-society, cross-sector partnership – one that includes patients, clinicians, employers, insurers, charities and policymakers.
 Cancer is complex, and so must be our collective response.

 We hope that this open letter will be the first to reflect that diversity.
-As the UK’s largest multidisciplinary cancer clinic, we have gathered perspectives from our professionals and lived experience board members, as well as charity partners, clinical specialists, insurers, GPs and experts in healthcare technology and policy, to offer you a truly cross-sector and collaborative response to the National Cancer Plan.
+As the UK’s largest multidisciplinary cancer clinic, we have gathered perspectives from our professionals and Lived Experience Board members, as well as charity partners, clinical specialists, insurers, GPs and experts in healthcare technology and policy, to offer you a truly cross-sector and collaborative response to the National Cancer Plan.

 We’ve asked whether the Plan truly covers the entire cancer pathway, from prevention to survivorship.
 Dr Melissa Philips, Consultant Medical Oncologist at the Barts Cancer Institute, told us that, ‘As a clinician, I really welcome the Plan’s strong focus on earlier detection and genomics.
 Diagnosing cancer earlier allows us to use less intensive treatments, which improves both survival and long-term quality of life for patients.
 It also reduces pressure across the system.’
 However our other group members questioned whether the plan includes enough emphasis on recovery.